-DOE reminds Grantees that pursuant to 10 CFR 440.14(a) before submitting an application to DOE, a Grantee must provide a minimum of 10 calendar days' notice of a hearing to inform prospective Subgrantees of how they may obtain a copy of the proposed Grantee Plan and must conduct one or more public hearings to receive comments (verbal or written) on the proposed plan.
-Grantees can proceed with virtual public hearings, as long as the provisions within 10 CFR 440.14 regarding public notice and ability for public to comment are adhered to (i.e., Webinar, Live Stream, etc.).
+DOE reminds Grantees that pursuant to 10 CFR 440.14(a) before submitting an application to DOE, a Grantee must provide a minimum of 10 calendar days' notice of a hearing to inform prospective Subgrantees of how they may obtain a copy of the proposed Grantee Plan and must conduct one or more public hearings to receive comments (verbal or written) on the proposed Plan.
+Grantees can proceed with virtual public hearings, as long as the provisions regarding public notice and ability for the public to comment are adhered to (i.e., webinar, livestream, etc.).